-What's the best alternative to Gmail?
-Assuming that you don't want to go back to writing letters by hand, here are some of the most popular email sites like Gmail.
+What's the best alternative to Gmail.com?
+Assuming that you don't want to go back to writing letters by hand, you're probably going to want to look into other email sites like Gmail.
+Here are some of the most popular alternatives to Gmail.

 You better believe that anything that Google and Microsoft can do, Internet giant Yahoo will be doing as well.
 A Gmail alternative is no exception.
 One thing that makes Yahoo Mail stand out is its overall memory storage capacity; while most other services only give you a few gigabytes, Yahoo Mail gives you one terabyte... that's over 1000 gigabytes!
 That means you'll almost never run out of space to store your emails with, though attachments can still only be around 25 megabytes.
 Yahoo Mail also has other neat features, like a calendar function that integrates weather information, so you'll always be able to map out your activities smoothly depending on whether it's going to be rain, shine, or anything in between.

 Zoho is a company based in India that, like Microsoft, has its own line of office productivity programs, such as word processors, spreadsheet creators, and presentation software.
 Naturally, they also have an email program.
 It's free to use, doesn't show you any advertising, and comes with 5 gigabytes of storage space with the free version.
 Similar to Gmail and Outlook, Zoho Mail works hand-in-hand with Zoho's other products, but it also offers support for your accounts on Google, Yahoo, and even Facebook.
 With even more features, including comprehensive search options, Zoho Mail is a worthy option.